-New Dealership Center EXEED AVTODOM Stachek Opened In St. Petersburg
+New dealership center EXEED AVTODOM Stachek opened in St. Petersburg

 The main sales of EXEED in Russia began in 2021 with the TXL and VX models.
 The LX model became available to Russian customers in March 2022.
 The new RX car went on sale on the Russian market in the summer of 2023.
 The TXL crossover is the best-selling model in our country.
 The third generation of ACTECO engines is installed on EXEED.
 These were developed jointly with the Austrian company AVL.
 All EXEED SUVs are built on the M3X Mars platform.
 The ability to accommodate several engine and transmission options is one of the features of this.
 Sales of new EXEED in Russia at the end of 2023 amounted to 42,152 units.
 This exceeds the same indicators for 2022 by 3.5 times.
 At the same time, the share of Chinese automobile brands on the St. Petersburg market reached 62%.

-ï¿1⁄2Getting acquainted with the EXEED model range and buying a car in the northern capital have become even more attractive at the new dealership, ï¿1⁄2 Evgeny Afonin, director of the AVTODOM St. Petersburg division, commented. ï¿1⁄2 The desire to exceed customer expectations is that unites AVTODOM Group and the EXEED brand.
-We provide favorable purchasing conditions, loyalty programs and high-level after-sales service for everyone who wants to become the owner of a car of this brand.ï¿1⁄2
+“Getting acquainted with the EXEED model range and buying a car in the northern capital have become even more attractive at the new dealership, – Evgeny Afonin, director of the AVTODOM St. Petersburg division, commented. – The desire to exceed customer expectations is that unites AVTODOM Group and the EXEED brand.
+We provide favorable purchasing conditions, loyalty programs and high-level after-sales service for everyone who wants to become the owner of a car of this brand.”

 Legal Disclaimer: